Analysis

 Words by Ross Kinghorn

-A report from the World Wildlife Foundation revealed that over the past 50 years, wildlife populations have shrunk by 73 percent thanks to habitat loss caused by unsustainable agriculture, with a whopping 82 percent of all farmland used for grazing and producing feed for livestock.
+A report from the World Wildlife Foundation revealed that over the past 50 years, wildlife populations have shrunk by 73 percent thanks to habitat loss caused by unsustainable agriculture, with a whopping 82 percent of all farmland used for grazing or growing feed for livestock.
 Plus, bird flu deaths are rising among California dairy cows, with a higher than expected 10 to 15 percent mortality rate.
 Two new human cases were diagnosed in California, with experts stating “we could have a major human outbreak” on our hands.

 Plus: